Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Because TensorFlowSharp support is still experimental, it is disabled by default.
 In order to enable it, you must follow these steps.
-Please note that the `Internal` Brain mode will only be available once completing these steps.
+Please note that the `Learning` Brain mode will only be available once completing these steps.

 To set up the TensorFlowSharp Support, follow [Setting up ML-Agents Toolkit within Unity](Basic-Guide.md#setting-up-ml-agents-within-unity) section. of the